wg-easy/wg-easy/README.md

 * All-in-one: WireGuard + Web UI.
 * Easy installation, simple to use.
-* List, create, delete, enable & disable clients.
+* List, create, edit, delete, enable & disable clients.
 * Show a client's QR code.
 * Download a client's configuration file.
 * Statistics for which clients are connected.
 * Gravatar support.

+## Requirements

+* A host with a kernel that supports WireGuard (all modern kernels).

 ## Installation